-On Wednesday 17 January 2018, 24 lucky students and 3 supportive volunteers (pictured) arrived home safely, from a week long camp at Portsea in the Mornington Peninsula.
-The children were nominated by their school Principal and with the help of 16 local businesses, service groups and the City of Greater Bendigo the children participated in lots of fun activities by the beach.
+With the help of local businesses, service groups, individuals and the City of Greater Bendigo, the students will participate in lots of fun activities by the beach.
 The Portsea Camp has been running for over 50 years and the City of Greater Bendigo has been organising local children and volunteers to attend the Portsea Camp for over 20 years.

 - RACE Services